Yelp/nrtsearch/docs/docker_compose.rst

 Introduction
 -----------------------------

-The Docker Compose version allows for local testing and serves as an example.
+The Docker Compose version allows for testing and serves as an example.
 It is not meant to be an example of how to run nrtSearch in production.

 This document shows a step-by-step way to create indexes, insert documents, commit them on the primary, and have them replicated to replica nodes.

-Persistent storage in S3 cannot be tested since it is not included in this Docker Compose version, but one can create indexes, insert data, and still do searches (without actually having a valid S3 endpoint).
+Indexes are stored on an S3 bucket that must be crated before hand.
+The S3 storage is currently accessible only from an EC2 instance.

 This has been tested with docker and docker-compose versions: